RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 # Preparations

+Hello and welcome.
+In this lab, we use some basic graphics to make the lab easier to understand.
+Such as:

+:boom: There is something here which you have to do.\
+:star: If you have time, you can also do this.\
+:exclamation: :exclamation: Take careful notice of this. :exclamation: :exclamation:

-1. To get started with the labs, you first needs to get your assigned username and servers.
+:exclamation: To get started with the labs, you first needs to get your assigned username and servers.
 This will be provided to you by the people who operates this lab.

-2. Required tools to do the lab is
+:boom: Make sure you have the required tools to do the lab.
+The tools are listed below:
 * An SSH client.
 On Linux and Mac, use the native ssh client in a terminal.
-On Windows, you can use PuTTy: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+On Windows, you can use PuTTy https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) if nothing else is available.
-* A web browser with internet access
+* A web browser.
+Ansible Tower officially supports latest version of Firefox and Chrome, so if you bump into any issues, try one of those web browsers.

-3. Please review the overview of the lab environment.
+:boom: Review the overview of the lab environment.
 Most importantly, the Ansible Tower server is from where all the labs are done.
 ```
 PLEASE NOTE
 DO NOT execute any of the labs from your local laptop.